-- 2.1 On 14 October 2009, the author was detained and held in police custody in the Oktyabrsk district police station in the city of Grodno.
-On 21 October 2009, on the order of the Prosecutor, he was placed in pre-trial detention.
-He was subsequently charged with the murder of three persons, kidnapping, theft and arson.
-Counsel submits that, after his arrest, he was not immediately informed of the charges against him, in violation of article 9 (2) of the Covenant and of article 110 (1) of the Belarus Code of Criminal Procedure.
-Counsel also claims that this delay violated his rights under article 14 (3) (a) of the Covenant. - 2.2 Counsel further submits that, in violation of article 9 (3) of the Covenant, he was never "brought promptly before a judge" to review the validity of his detention.
-He only saw a judge at the beginning of the trial, more than five months after his actual arrest.
-In addition, his arrest was ordered by a prosecutor, as required by the Code of Criminal Procedure of Belarus.
-This procedure, according to the author, violates his rights under the Covenant.
+2.1 On 14 October 2009, the author was arrested and brought to the Oktyabrsk district police station in the city of Grodno.
+He underwent a medical examination, which showed that he was intoxicated.
+He was subsequently charged with the murder of three persons, kidnapping, theft and arson.1 On 21 October 2009, on the basis of an order of a prosecutor from the Grodno Regional Prosecutor's Office, the author was formally placed in detention in prison No. 1 of the city of Grodno.
+Counsel submits that the author's apprehension amounted to arbitrary arrest and detention, in violation of article 9 (1) of the Covenant.2

+2.2 Counsel further submits that, in violation of article 9 (3) of the Covenant, the author was never "brought promptly before a judge" to review the validity of his detention.
+The author only saw a judge at the beginning of the trial on 30 March 2010, that is, more than five months after his actual apprehension.
+In addition, his arrest was ordered by a prosecutor, as required by the Criminal Procedure Code of Belarus.
+This procedure, according to counsel, violates the author's rights under the Covenant.
 In this connection, counsel refers to the Committee's long-standing jurisprudence in Kulomin v.
-Hungary, among other cases.2 Furthermore, the authorities failed to inform him of his right to complain about this arrest procedure, as required by article 119 (3) of the Code of Criminal Procedure. - 2.3 Counsel submits that, during his pre-trial detention, the author was tortured by police officers in order to force him to confess to the kidnappings, murders, theft and arson.
-Counsel claims that, initially, when the author was brought to the police station, a group of about 10 police officers beat him for about 10-15 minutes, until his nose started bleeding.
-After that, police officers pressured him to admit to committing other crimes that they had not previously been able to resolve. - 2.4 On an unknown date, during a medical examination, the examining medical doctor inquired into the author's bruises.
-The author was so afraid of the police officers that he told the doctor that he had fallen accidentally.
-After the medical examination, he was returned to the police station, where the beatings continued.
-On 14 October 2009, he was transferred to the pre-trial detention centre of the Oktyabrsk district in Grodno.
-During the transfer, he felt ill, could not walk and had bruises all over his body.
-The administration of the detention centre had to call an ambulance four times during the first night at the detention centre.
-Again, the author was forced to tell the ambulance doctors that he had
+Hungary, among other cases.3 Furthermore, the authorities failed to inform the author of his right to complain against his arrest, as required by article 119, paragraph 3, of the Criminal Procedure Code.

+2.3 Counsel also submits that, when the author was brought to the police station on 14 October 2009, the police officers told him "to admit his guilt in murders".
+The author insisted that a lawyer be present before he responded to any questions.
+The police officers started beating him.
+At that time, he was on the floor face down and handcuffed.
+The author was forced to wear a gas mask, and the police officers would periodically block the gas mask hose to suffocate him.
+As a result, the author lost consciousness.
+When he came to his senses, he agreed to admit his guilt and wrote a confession.
+The police officers gave him alcohol to encourage his "confession".

-It is alleged that the author and his friends kidnapped and killed three members of the same family and, subsequently, set the family's apartment on fire in an attempt to conceal the committed crimes.
+1 It is alleged that the author and his friends kidnapped and killed three members of the same family and subsequently set the family's apartment on fire in an attempt to conceal the crimes.